Haruma-K/UnityScreenNavigator/README.md

 ## Overview

 #### Features
-* You can build pages, modals, tabs and their transitions easily and flexibly.
+* You can create pages, modals, tabs and their transitions easily and flexibly.
-* Lifecycle of screens from load to destroy and memory management.
+* Manage screen lifecycle and memory from load to destroy.
 * Separated workflow with animators for complex screen transition animations.
 * Well-separated library with no extra functions (ex.
 GUI library, state machine).
-* And standard features such as history stacking and prevention of clicking during transitions.
+* And standard features such as history stacking and click prevention during transitions.

 #### Demo
 You can play the demo scene with the following steps.